RICE-unige/rosbot_tutorials/README.md

 ### Step 2: Set Up the VPN Connection
 > [!NOTE]
 > Ensure you are connected to the internet (e.g., via **Eduroam** or any other internet connection) before proceeding.
-Do **not** connect solely to the FRITZ!Box network, as it does not provide internet access required for the VPN.
+Do **not** connect to the FRITZ!Box network, as it does not provide internet access required for the VPN.

 1. Open a terminal and set your authentication key:
    ```bash